raman9514/task_manager/readme.md

 - ✅ Create new tasks with a name, description, and status
 - ✅ Assign tasks to one or multiple users
 - ✅ Retrieve all tasks assigned to a specific user
-- ✅ User creation with email, mobile, and password authentication
-- ✅ Well-documented APIs with example requests and responses

 ## Technologies Used
 - **Django** & **Django REST Framework**